CLoVE: Personalized Federated Learning through Clustering of Loss Vector Embeddings

-\paragraph{Training Settings} We use an Adam optimizer, a batch size of 100 and a learning rate $\gamma=10^{-3}$.
+\paragraph{Training Settings} We use an Adam \citep{Adam_paper} optimizer, a batch size of 64 and a learning rate $\gamma=10^{-3}$.
 The number of local training epochs is $\tau = 1$ and the number of global communication rounds is $T=100$.
 For supervised classification tasks we use cross-entropy loss, and for unsupervised tasks we use the MSE reconstruction loss.
 We vary the number of clients between 20 and 1000.
 In most cases, the training data size per client is set to 500.
 However, for the Amazon Reviews and AG News datasets, we use 1000 and 100 samples, respectively.
 Details on the number of clients and training data sizes for all experiments is provided in Appendix~\ref{app:hyperparameters-and-datasets}.

 \paragraph{Result reporting} We report the average performance of the models assigned to the clients on their local test data.
 Specifically, we report test accuracies for supervised classification tasks and reconstruction losses for unsupervised tasks.
 In addition, we report the accuracy of client-to-cluster assignments as the Adjusted Rand Index (ARI) between the achieved clustering and the ground-truth client groupings.
 To account for randomness, we run each experiment for 3 values of a randomness seed and report the mean and standard deviation.
 In this section, we only report results for full participation, known number of clusters, and no early stopping of clustering.
 The results for the other cases, as well as scaling experiments and ablation studies, are provided in Appendix~\ref{app:additional_experimental_results} and show that \clove performs well even in these settings.